Female Genital Mutilation (FGM) Practice Guidance

 Short-Term Health Implications:

-• Infection: The wound can get infected and develop into an abscess (a collection of pus).
-A person can develop fevers, sepsis (a blood infection), shock, and may die, if the infection is not treated.
+- Infection: The wound can get infected and develop into an abscess (a collection of pus).
+A person can develop fevers, sepsis (a blood infection), shock, and may die if the infection is not treated.

-• Pain: People are routinely cut without first being numbed or having anaesthesia.
+- Pain: People are routinely cut without first being numbed or having anaesthesia.
 The most extreme pain tends to occur in the aftermath of the procedure.

-• Trauma: People are held down during the procedure, which can be physically and psychologically traumatic.
+- Trauma: People are held down during the procedure, which can be physically and psychologically traumatic.

 Long-Term Health Implications (usually occurs to those with the most severe form of FGM):

-• Problems passing urine.
+- Problems passing urine.
 In severe cases, a person is left with only a small opening for urinating and menstrual bleeding.
 This can slow or strain the normal flow of urine, which can cause infections.

-• Not being able to have sexual intercourse normally.
+- Not being able to have sexual intercourse normally.
 The most severe form of FGM leaves a person with scars that cover most of their vagina.
 This makes sex very painful.
 These scars can also develop into bumps (cysts or abscesses) or thickened scars (keloids) that can be uncomfortable.

-• Problems with gynecological health.
+- Problems with gynaecological health.
 A person who has undergone FGM sometimes has painful menstruation.
 They may not be able to pass all of their menstrual blood.
 They may also have repeated infections.
 It can also be difficult for a health care professional to examine a person’s reproductive organs if they have had a more severe form of FGM.
 Normal tools cannot be used to perform a Pap test or a pelvic exam.

-• Problems getting pregnant, and problems during pregnancy and labour.
+- Problems getting pregnant, and problems during pregnancy and labour.
 Infertility rates among people who have undergone FGM are as high as 25 to 30% and are mostly related to problems with being able to achieve sexual intercourse.
 The scar that covers the vagina makes this very difficult.
-Once pregnant, a person can have drawn out labour, tears, heavy bleeding, and infection during delivery which cause distress to the infant and the mother.
+Once pregnant, a person can have drawn out labour, tears, heavy bleeding, and infection during delivery, which cause distress to the infant and the mother.
 Health care professionals who are unfamiliar with the scar will sometimes recommend a cesarean section.
 This is not necessary as an expectant mother will be able to deliver vaginally once the scar is cut open.

 Mental Health & Wellbeing Implications: